September 2023 Edition

 The Greater Houston Partnership is an economic development organization in Houston, Texas.
-The Partnership is a gathering place for community minded business leaders who want to be involved in the positive growth and influence Houston’s economic trajectory.
-Below are some highlights from the March edition of the Greater Houston Partnership’s Economy at a Glance.
+They serve as a a gathering place for community minded business leaders who want to be involved in the positive growth and influence Houston’s economic trajectory.
+Below are some highlights from the September edition of the Greater Houston Partnership’s Economy at a Glance.
 Download the full report below.

 - The U.S. economy continues its glide path to a soft landing, not the crash-and-burn that so many expected this year.

 - The nation added 187,000 jobs in August and an average of 236,000 per month this year.
 That’s a more sustainable rate than the monthly average of 399,000 jobs in ’22 and 606,000 in ’21.
 August’s growth is also more in line with that of ’19, when gains averaged 163,000 per month.

 - The number of job openings has declined significantly.
 There were 8.8 million unfilled positions in July, down from a peak of 12.0 million in March ’22.
 “Quits,” also known as “voluntary separations,” or more colloquially “job hopping,” have fallen to the lowest level since February ’21.
 The drop in openings and quits should ease pressure on wages and inflation.

 - Consumer spending, which accounts for roughly two-thirds of all economic activity, rose 0.6 percent in July adjusted for inflation.
 Households spent more on recreational goods, dining out, hotels, financial services, housing, and utilities.
 Consumer Spending has risen in 20 of the last 24 months.